linkedin/css-blocks/README.md

 implemented as a multiple class abstraction in the template these look like conflicts to the template analyzer, which doesn't have any knowledge of what a block is or what inheritance is.
-Also, since we can't guarantee the concatentation order of these two blocks when the css is ultimately delivered, the block compiler detects all style conflicts between the base and sub blocks and generates an override resolution in the sub-block for them.
+Also, since we can't guarantee the concatentation order of these two blocks when the CSS is ultimately delivered, the block compiler detects all style conflicts between the base and sub blocks and generates an override resolution in the sub-block for them.